Main dealer car servicing – a complete guide

 What does a car service include?

 An interval service covers the basics such as checking whether it’s roadworthy.
 It should be enough to get your car through an MOT test.
 Most services include replacing the spark plugs (petrol cars only), antifreeze engine coolant, brake fluid or power-steering fluid.
-If you car is a diesel that requires top-ups of AdBlue to reduce its emissions, this may also be done for you.
+If your car is a diesel that requires top-ups of AdBlue to reduce its emissions, this may also be done for you.

 Checks will also be conducted to find any other issues and bring them to your attention.
 These usually apply to safety-critical items like your tyres and brakes.
+If the tread on one or more of your tyres is nearing the legal limit, then you’ll be made aware of this and when they’ll likely need replacing, if not immediately.
+This will be the same scenario for the level of wear on your brake pads.

 As the name suggests, a full service is much more comprehensive, and far more elements of your car will be checked.
 A major service, meanwhile, may include necessary repair work or replacement parts.
 Luckily these don’t tend to be required often, as they tend to be more expensive.